It Was Twenty Years Ago Today (film): Release and reception

 It Was Twenty Years Ago Today was broadcast on the ITV network in Britain on 1 June 1987.
 It was one of many television and radio programs honouring the twentieth anniversary of the release of Sgt.
 Pepper, although the actual release date in 1967 had been brought forward to late May.
 In addition to the publication of Taylor's book, the album was issued on compact disc for the first time and peaked at number 3 on the UK Albums Chart.
 In a contemporary interview, Taylor said: "I haven't seen anything like this in a number of years.
 I have a feeling of dread that we have Beatlemania back again."
+3 June 1987 was its North American premiere date when it aired on the Canadian Broadcasting Corporation (CBC).
 The documentary was shown by PBS in the US on 11 November.

 The documentary received highly favourable reviews.
 Richard Harrington of The Washington Post described it as "much more than musical nostalgia or a Beatles memorial.
 It's a thoughtful, expansive look back at the times, the dreams, the rude realities and the untarnished aspirations of many of its key players."
 He said that Harrison offered the most insightful comments on the times, and added: "One comes away from 'It Was 20 Years Ago Today' with a remembrance of the invitations that defined the era.
 Invitations not just to 'feed your head' or 'turn on, tune in, drop out,' but to participate in a new community, to explore changes and exchanges, to experiment, to join in a 'tide of playfulness.'"
 Writing in The New York Times, John Corry welcomed the two former Beatles' insights, although he rued the presence of Leary, Hoffman and Fonda, and that the frequent interview comments limited the amount of music that was heard.
 Corry also questioned the filmmakers' contention that the Beatles were solely responsible for the cultural changes of 1967 and said that "The paradox in the documentary is that Mr. McCartney and Mr. Harrison ... claim a good deal less than their apostles."